hanfak/topics-to-learn/languages/java/beginner/data-structures/Map.md

 }
 ```
 - This loop stores DICT_SIZE + 1 values (always the same value, actually, namely the String "dummy") in the dictionary.
 Mhh, but the array can only store DICT_SIZE different entries!
 That means, when we use h, we would overwrite (at least) one entry.
 Or in other words, h will map two different keys to the same value!
 These "collisions" can't be avoided: if n pigeons try to go into n-1 pigeon holes, at least two of them have to go into the same hole.
 - But what we can do is to extend our implementation so that the array can store multiple values under the same index.
-This can easily be done by using lists.
+This can easily be done by using lists (a linked list).
 So instead of using:
 ```java
 String[] dictionary = new String[DICT_SIZE];
 ```